reunloader/Louisville/about.md

 ### What We Do

-We publicly information to create timely updates about incidents, emergency responses, and public safety activities happening across our community.
+We provide publicly available information to create timely updates about incidents, emergency responses, and public safety activities happening across our community.

 ### Why It Matters